ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Kickstarter-Trajectory-2017.md

 giving presentations and the Agile methodology." -- Ken

+"Learning about the existence of 'Microservices' with 'monoliths'. <br >Making unit-tests to see if the code does what it should do before launching the application in production.<br > And the introduction to the mongoDatabase, how to use it in the command line interface." --Jef

 ## The new JWorks colleagues

 <span class="image left "><img class="p-image" alt="Nick Geudens"   src="/img/kickstarters/2017/nick-geudens.jpg" /></span>